 A complete live performance of The Lamb Lies Down On Broadway

 Archive 1967 – 1975 is a box set that includes four discs.
 The mixing was done by Genesis producer Nick Davis.
 The first two discs feature a complete live performance of Genesis’ magnum opus The Lamb Lies Down on Broadway*.
 When the band toured the concept album in 1974/75, they played the whole double album.
 After this tour, Peter Gabriel left the band.
-The live performance in the box set comes from The Shrine Auditorium, Los Angeles.
-Unfortunately, Peter Gabriel’s stories between songs about the adventures of Rael were left out.
+The live performance in the box set is from The Shrine Auditorium, Los Angeles.
+Unfortunately, most of Peter Gabriel’s stories about the adventures of Rael between the songs were left out.

 Peter Gabriel re-recorded his vocals at Real World Studios in 1995